kameshkanna/activation-vectors-as-weights/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-2.x-ee4c2c.svg)](https://pytorch.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**ICML 2026 Workshop on Weight-Space Symmetries**

 ---

-## Abstract
+## Overview

-Activation steering — adding constant vectors to intermediate residual streams — is a powerful tool for behavioural alignment of large language models, but every existing implementation requires custom inference hooks or a separate steering library at runtime.
-We observe that the output of an MLP's `down_proj` layer is a standard linear form `W·x + b`, and that adding a constant vector `v = alpha · K · direction` at every forward pass is mathematically equivalent to a one-time bias addition `b += v`.
-This bias equivalence insight allows steering vectors to be **permanently fused** into model weights, producing a standard HuggingFace checkpoint that requires no inference library whatsoever.
-Unlike prior trigger-conditioned weight-editing approaches (e.g., "Compiling Activation Steering," arXiv:2604.12359), our fusion is **unconditional** — the behavioural nudge is always active and input-independent — and **lossless**: the fused model's outputs are numerically identical to hook-steered outputs.
-We further introduce a **cosine-bell ramp schedule** that concentrates steering energy at the semantically richest middle layers rather than applying flat K uniformly, enabling stronger behavioural control without representational collapse.
-Cross-architecture CKA experiments confirm that behavioural geometry is broadly shared across LLaMA, Qwen, Gemma, and Mistral families, validating direction transfer and providing the first lossless, library-free steering adapter format for the HuggingFace ecosystem.
+Activation steering adds constant vectors to transformer residual streams at inference time — effective for behavioural alignment, but every existing implementation requires custom inference hooks or a separate steering library at runtime.
+This paper shows that for input-independent steering vectors, the runtime hook is mathematically equivalent to a one-time bias modification, enabling permanent fusion into model weights.

+After fusion, the result is a standard HuggingFace checkpoint that loads and runs without any activation_baking library, hooks, or special inference setup.

 ---